valerie035/data-analytics-winter-2025/module_1/assignment_1.md

 ### 1. **Introduction**
 Write a short paragraph below describing the role of AI tools like ChatGPT in learning data analytics.
 Include your expectations for how ChatGPT can assist in your learning process.

+ChatGPT and other AI tools can assist in data analytics by helping with SQL queries, making predictions, looking at data patterns, and most importantly answering questions you may have.
+My expectations of using ChatGPT during my learning process is using it as a tutor and helping me learn and better understand with questions that I may have for it as I go through this course and even beyond that.

 ---

 ### 2. **Data Task: Sorting in Pivot Charts**